MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Task 5: Monitor role assignments with the Activity Log

-In this task, you view the activity log to determine if anyone has created a new role.
+In this task, you will review the Azure activity log to check for any actions indicating the creation of a new role.
+This helps ensure proper tracking and auditing of role-based changes within your Azure environment.

 1. In the Azure portal, navigate back to the Management group and and select **az104-02-mg1**.
 The activity log provides insight into subscription-level events.